Labour & Industrial Relations

 Madhu.T.K

 Manoj, protected workmen are workmen who are members of registered trade unions.
-As already put in my previous posts the manner of recognising the workmen as protected workmen is given in the ID Act.
-It does not mean that protected workmen can do anything and the management is not able to initiate any disciplinary action against them but the ID Act says that during the period of any dispute or negotiation, no action which may make any change in the service conditions of these workmen should not be done.
-It is obvious that if there is no trade union and the workers put forward some demands (rather legitimate demands) there is a possibility that the management will transfer some of the workmen even discharge them.
-The protection is from such kind of victimisation.
+As already mentioned in my previous posts, the manner of recognizing the workmen as protected workmen is outlined in the ID Act.
+It does not mean that protected workmen can do anything and the management is unable to initiate any disciplinary action against them.
+However, the ID Act states that during any dispute or negotiation period, no action that may alter the service conditions of these workmen should be taken.
+It is evident that in the absence of a trade union, if workers present certain demands (which are legitimate), there is a possibility that the management may transfer or even discharge some of the workmen.
+The protection is intended to prevent such victimization.

 parvezpasta@gmail.com